Those of you who have read my books carefully . . . as well as this blog . . . know that I’m not an advocate of “house

 There’s nothing magical about meeting in a home.
 And a physical house isn’t God’s passion, nor is it mine.
 Never has been.

-Despite the fact that what I’ve written above has been repeated on this blog, in my books, and on audios all over the Web in various forms, some folks continue to benightedly engage in straw-man argumentation by falsely stating that I believe house churches are “the only way to do church.”
+Despite the fact that what I’ve written above has been repeated on this blog, in my books, and on my podcast, some folks continue to benightedly engage in straw-man argumentation by falsely stating that I believe house churches are “the only way to do church.”
 [Cough, #Fail.]

 So the term “organic” is pretty much meaningless now.
 For that reason, I rarely use it anymore.